 Luckily Lottie didn’t need any money to get her business off the ground, she explains – “Because I’d already been running my own gallery I didn’t need any capital, I used my extra time to be creative and fitted it in with my day job.
 My workshop is based at the Assembly House, a beautiful Georgian Mansion in central Norwich.
 This is where I also curate my own exhibitions and manage the Noverre Gallery and Shop.
 Running my own gallery means that I’m able to produce a new product and immediately have it on sale to local customers.
 It’s a great way to test out what works and what doesn’t.”

 Lottie clearly loves what she does, she tells me – “I make almost everything by hand, which is really satisfying.
 I enjoy getting my hands dirty and making a mess in the studio.
 Going to work and being creative is an incredible way to (just about) earn a living… although you still have to do boring work sometimes.
 Luckily I have an endless source of inspiration living in Norfolk.
-However, I’ve learnt that when you’re stuck for ideas, you just have to get out of the studio, go and do something else and the best ideas will arrive when you least expect it.”
+However, I’ve learned that when you’re stuck for ideas, you just have to get out of the studio, go and do something else and the best ideas will arrive when you least expect it.”

 View the Lottie Day Collection